How to Use Metaphors + Similes in Rap [With Examples]

 - “Smooth as butter”

-These tell the listener nothing new.
-They have heard this exact image before.
+The listener has heard this exact image before.
 Your bar becomes background noise.

 Level 2: The Solid Comparison (Good Starting Point)